Israel, the West Bank and Gaza Travel Advisory

 Reconsider travel due to terrorism and civil unrest.

-The security situation remains unpredictable, and U.S. citizens are reminded to remain vigilant and take appropriate steps to increase their security awareness as security incidents, including mortar and rocket fire, often take place without warning.
+The security situation remains unpredictable, and U.S. citizens are reminded to remain vigilant and take appropriate steps to increase their security awareness as security incidents, including mortar and rocket fire and armed UAV intrusions, often take place without warning.

-U.S. government employees in Israel under COM security responsibility are currently restricted from personal travel to the following locations:
+U.S. government employees in Israel under Chief of Mission security responsibility are currently restricted from personal travel to the following locations:

-• Within seven miles of the Gaza demarcation line, as well as the cities of Ashdod and Ashkelon;
+• Within 11.3 kilometers/seven miles of the Gaza demarcation line; and

-• Within 1.5 miles of the Israel-Egypt border.
+• Within 2.4 kilometers/1.5 miles of the Israel-Egypt border.

-Additional travel restrictions may be imposed on U.S. government employees under COM security responsibility, with little to no notice due to increased security issues or threats.
+Additional travel restrictions may be imposed on U.S. government employees under Chief of Mission security responsibility, with little to no notice due to increased security issues or threats.

 West Bank – Reconsider Travel